Patient experience (complaints and concerns)

-You can get in touch with us directly if you have a complaint, an enquiry, a comment or a compliment.
-You could choose to contact your local MP who can contact us on your behalf.
-We will also encourage our staff to share information with us when they are concerned.
+You can get in touch with us directly if you have a complaint or a concern or you could choose to contact your local MP who can contact us on your behalf.

 If you are unhappy about any part of your care, treatment, or the way services are provided to you let us know as soon as you can.
 This makes it easier to put things right.